RohitShah1706/Replit-Clone-V1/README.md

 aws s3 ls s3://replit-clone-s3-bucket/ --recursive --endpoint-url http://localhost:4566 --profile localstack
 ```

----

 # Future improvements

----
+## Protect websocket server

+Put it behind some authentication mechanism.

+## Limited priviliges to the user in runner service

+Runner service has S3 credentials in environment variables.
+If someone gets access to the runner service, they can access the S3 bucket.
+We can limit the priviliges of the user in the runner service to only their `workspace` directory.

 # Todo:

-Look xterm & PTY videos and understand how it works.
+- Look xterm & PTY videos and understand how it works.

-Look into [Socket.io with xterm.js](https://github.com/jpcweb/xtermjs-socketio) - setup locally and understand how it works.
+- Look into [Socket.io with xterm.js](https://github.com/jpcweb/xtermjs-socketio) - setup locally and understand how it works.

-Look into online IDE: (React Monaco File Tree)[https://codesandbox.io/s/react-monaco-file-tree-ww9kis]
+- Look into online IDE: [React Monaco File Tree](https://codesandbox.io/s/react-monaco-file-tree-ww9kis)

+- Look into file watching library: [Chokidar on NPM](https://www.npmjs.com/package/chokidar)

+- Look into only sending diffs to the server instead of the whole file.